-Delivering a unique search experience by audience is a goal most manufacturers and distributors hope to achieve.
+Delivering a unique search experience by an audience is a goal most manufacturers and distributors hope to achieve.
 Unfortunately, technology usually hinders the ability to offer a personalized experience to each account or segment profile that utilizes a web store search.
-More importantly, for businesses operating multiple web stores, the ability to differentiate the searching experience between stores is necessary.
+More importantly, for businesses operating multiple web stores, the ability to differentiate the search experience between stores is necessary.
 Configuring and managing such complex search requirements can be streamlined with Znode's search profiles.
 Administrators can create unique search logic by web store or product catalog applied to accounts, users, or user profile segments.

 - Utilize Auto-complete

 Site search functionality should be able to reference information in the index to anticipate where the search is headed and begin listing suggestions while the shopper is still typing.
 Additionally, featuring the product name of recommendations and the product image provides a second level of validation for users looking for a product.
 In Znode, the type-ahead functionality is configurable according to when it engages (i.e., after two characters are typed) and reflects boost and bury search configurations.
-Znode's type-ahead feature can showcase product name, product image, and more.
+Znode's type-ahead feature can showcase product names, product images, and more.

 - Redirects to Categories and Landing Pages